John Alexander Craig

 John Alexander Craig (March 26, 1880 – November 20, 1968) was a political figure in Ontario.
 He represented Lanark North in the Legislative Assembly of Ontario from 1929 to 1937 as a Conservative member.

-He was born in White in Lanark County, the son of John Craig and May Camelot, and was educated there.
+Craig was born in White in Lanark County, the son of John Craig and May Camelot, and was educated there.
 In 1904, he married Alberta Olive Stewart.
-Craig served as reeve of Darling township for 15 years and was warden for Lanark County in 1921.
-He died in 1968 and was buried at Hillcrest Union Cemetery, in Calabogie, Ontario.
+Craig served as reeve of Darling township for 15 years He died in 1968 and was buried at Hillcrest Union Cemetery, in Calabogie, Ontario.